 - The Conservancy acquired two key tracts of private land for supporting the health of the river and sustaining the upper San Pedro aquifer: the 1,811-acre River Stone Ranch and 285-acre Mansker tract.
 Since work began on the San Pedro, more than one-third of the river corridor is now protected and water savings in the lower basin exceeds 14,000 acre-feet annually.

 - Volunteers are helping map the flows of the San Pedro.
-Watch a slide show about this year's effort.
 The results of the mapping, conducted during June of each year, allow water managers to monitor flow patterns and adapt strategies to restore year-round flows, preventing further deterioration of the ecosystem.

 - Some streams in the Lower San Pedro River watershed are so healthy they are the site of a massive fish reintroduction effort.
 At Muleshoe Ranch Cooperative Management Area where the Conservancy rehabilitated a former cattle ranch, healthy populations of native loach minnow, desert pupfish and spikedace are thriving.

 - At the Conservancy’s Three Links Farm near the Upper San Pedro, a 90 percent reduction in agricultural water use over the last five years is helping the river: cottonwood seedlings dot the riverbed and shores, indicating that natural flows are intact and the river is doing well.

 San Pedro River Facts